Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree and degree(s) of regularity

-To the best of our knowledge, the degree of regularity appeared first in a paper by Bardet, Faug\`ere, and Salvy in \cite{BFS04}, and in Bardet's Ph.D. thesis \cite{Bar04}.
-However, the idea of measuring the complexity of a polynomial system with the index of regularity of the corresponding ideal can be traced back to Lazard's seminal work \cite{Laz83}.
-The definition of degree of regularity was given first for homogeneous polynomial systems, and then extended to inhomogeneous polynomials.
+To the best of our knowledge, the degree of regularity appeared first in a paper by Bardet, Faug\`ere, and Salvy~\cite{BFS04} and in Bardet's Ph.D. thesis~\cite{Bar04}.
+However, the idea of measuring the complexity of computing the Gr\"obner basis of a homogeneous ideal using its index of regularity can be traced back to Lazard's seminal work~\cite{Laz83}.
 Before giving the definition, we recall some concepts from commutative algebra.